oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

     ```
     <copy>export oml_username=OMLUSER
     export oml_password=AAbbcc123456
-    export omlserver=<omlserver url></copy>
+    export omlservice=<oml-cloud-service-location-url></copy>
     ```

     In the command above,

     * OMLUSER is your OML user name.
     * AAbbcc123456 is your OML password.
-    * omlserver url is the URL that you copied from the ADB console, without the /omlusers/ segment in it.
+    * `oml-cloud-service-location-url` is the URL that you copied from the ADB console, without the /omlusers/ segment in it.

-  An example of omlserver URL is https://aabbcc123456xyz-omllabs.adb.us-ashburn-1.oraclecloudapps.com.
+  An example of `oml-cloud-service-location-url` is https://aabbcc123456xyz-omllabs.adb.us-ashburn-1.oraclecloudapps.com.
 In this URL:
     * `aabbcc123456xyz` is the tenancy ID (not to be confused with the very long tenancy OCID)
     * `omllabs` is the database name, and
     * `adb.us-ashburn-1.oraclecloudapps.com` is the region name.